China Ski Tours, LLC

 Tian Shan Valley Scene

-The disappointing news has come from far western China that Ping Tian will still not be open for the 2009-2010 winter season.
+It appears that the much publicized Ping Tian resort in Xinjiang will still not be open for the 2010-2011 winter season.
 Although the management still pushes forward with their plans to develop a world class alpine ski and golf resort in the high Tian Shan mountains, the combination of the global financial situation and permitting delays have kept the project on a slower than expected path.

 New Zhongdian (Shangri-La) Ski Resort